 The definitive biography of the Arsenal, France and Barcelona legend

-So who is the real Thierry Henry?
 Drawing from numerous interviews and impeccable sources, as well as his own observations over the course of Henry’s entire career, award-winning author Philippe Auclair has produced the most complete portrait of the Arsenal hero ever to be written.
-Clear-eyed, lyrical and passionately argued, Thierry Henry: Lonely at the Top is a biographical essay, in the fullest sense of the word – and as raw, shocking and thought-provoking as it is celebratory of Henry’s outstanding flair and talent.
+Clear-eyed, lyrical and passionately argued, Thierry Henry: Lonely at the Top is as raw, shocking and thought-provoking as it is celebratory of Henry’s outstanding flair and talent.

 ‘Superb . . . a thoroughly recommended read’ James Olley, Evening Standard

 ‘Illuminated by finely turned phrases and vivid insights’ Richard Williams, Guardian Sports Books of the Year